efecarranza/aave-helpers/src/v3-config-engine/README.md

 Do you want instead to update supply/borrow caps?
 Same approach as with the listings, you only need to define the update of caps within a `capsUpdates()` function, and the base payload will take care of the rest.

+Do you want to update the price-feed of an asset?
+You only need to define the update of price feed within a `updatePriceFeeds()` function, and the base payload will take care of the rest.

 Change collateral-related parameters?
-Same approach previous, you only need to define the update within a `updateCollateralSide()` function, and the base payload will take care of the rest.
+Same approach as previous, you only need to define the update within a `updateCollateralSide()` function, and the base payload will take care of the rest.

+Change Borrow-related parameters?
+Same as previous, just define the update within a `updateBorrowSide()` function, and the base payload will take care of the rest.

 ### Internal aspects to consider